rust-lang/blog.rust-lang.org/posts/inside-rust/2019-11-12-goverance-wg-cfp.md

 - [Compiler bug fix procedure] defines the best practices for making a bug fix to the compiler.

-Our next meeting is going to be at **22:00 on Tuesday, November 19th** and we'd like to encourage anyone who's interested, regardless of their previous experience to read those RFCs and come to the `#wg-governance` channel on discord to attend the meeting.
+Our next meeting is going to be at **22:00 UTC on Tuesday, November 19th** and we'd like to encourage anyone who's interested, regardless of their previous experience to read those RFCs and come to the `#wg-governance` channel on discord to attend the meeting.
 (Our meetings are done over a video call with Zoom, but we use the discord channel to organise ourselves).

 If some reason you know you won't be able to attend these meetings but would still like to participate.
-We're encouraging for people to post any questions they have about Rust's governance they have as [issues on our GitHub repository][gh-issues].
+Please feel free to post any questions about Rust's governance as [issues on our GitHub repository][gh-issues], even if you are not available to attend the working group's meetings.

 [rfc 1068]: https://rust-lang.github.io/rfcs/1068-rust-governance.html
 ["north star" rfc]: https://github.com/rust-lang/rfcs/blob/26197104b7bb9a5a35db243d639aee6e46d35d75/text/1728-north-star.md